-IAQ 3: No unvented combustion appliances, fireplaces or space heaters within or adjacent to the living space.
-Separate atmospherically vented and/or fan assisted vented appliances from conditioned space.
+IAQ 3: No unvented combustion appliances, fireplaces, or space heaters

-Due to indoor air safety, health and moisture concerns, building scientists recommend that unvented appliances never be installed within the conditioned space of homes.
+Due to indoor air safety, health, and moisture concerns, building scientists recommend that unvented appliances never be installed within the conditioned space of homes.
 Additionally, atmospherically vented and/or fan-assisted draft systems should be installed separate from the conditioned space.